PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FIVE: OTHER LEADERSHIP ROLES

 Regional administrators, CMWC Chair(s), and facilitators of committees not enumerated in the Chapter Bylaws will be part of the CCC.
-They may be National members or Local Comrades of the Chapter.
-They may be appointed or elected, and if elected, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.
+They may be full National members or full Local Comrades of the Chapter.
+They may be appointed by majority vote of the CCC or elected by a majority vote of Chapter membership.
+If an election takes place for a regional role, the voting base for regional administrators shall be members primarily residing in that region of the Chapter.

 ## SECTION SIX: REMOVAL